masc-ucsc/docs/docs/pyrope/03-bundle.md

 Tuples are used in many places:

-* The arguments for a call function are a tuple.
-E.g: `fcall(1,2)`
+* The arguments for a function call are a tuple.
+E.g: `fcall(a=1,b=2)`
 * The return of a function call is always a tuple.
 E.g: `foo = fcall()`
 * The index for a selector `[...]` is a single expression (integer, string, range, or conditional).
+Integer indices select unnamed positional entries only; named fields use strings or dot syntax.
 Multi-entry tuple indices are not allowed.
 * The complex type declaration are a tuple.
 E.g: `const Xtype = (f=1,b:string)`